GFDRR/CCDR-tools/docs/run_ci.md

 ### SSP Scenarios

+- **SSP1-1.9**: Sustainability — very low emissions, consistent with limiting warming to 1.5 °C
-- **SSP1-1.9/2.6**: Sustainability - low challenges to mitigation and adaptation
+- **SSP1-2.6**: Sustainability — low emissions, consistent with limiting warming to below 2 °C
 - **SSP2-4.5**: Middle of the road - medium challenges to mitigation and adaptation
 - **SSP3-7.0**: Regional rivalry - high challenges to mitigation and adaptation
 - **SSP5-8.5**: Fossil-fueled development - high challenges to mitigation, low challenges to adaptation